daverickdunn/skate/readme.md

 ### 2. Deploy a website
   - deploy angular app to S3 bucket
   - host site behind Cloudfront
-  - configure Route53 to a domain to said CloudFront
+  - configure Route53 to point a domain to CloudFront

 ### 3. Add backend functionality
   - add a DynamoDB table